 He serves as the leader of The MetroHealth System and is its primary public representative, reporting to the MetroHealth Board of Trustees.
 He works in partnership with the Board to ensure that the organization fulfills its mission and creates strategies that ensure its future success.

 An internist, Dr. Boutros received his Doctor of Medicine from the State University of New York Health Sciences Center at Brooklyn.
-He is a graduate of Harvard Business School’s Advanced Management Program and is a recognized thought leader in management systems.
+He is a graduate of Harvard Business School’s Advanced Management Program, is a Fellow, American College of Healthcare Executives, and is a recognized thought leader in management systems.

 Bernard Boulanger, MD, MBA, joined The MetroHealth System as Executive Vice President and Chief Clinical Officer in March 2016.

-Kate Brown, President of The MetroHealth Foundation and Chief Development Officer of The MetroHealth System
+Kate Brown was named President of The MetroHealth Foundation and Chief Development Officer of The MetroHealth System in February 2016.

 In this role, Brown is responsible for the creation and implementation of a comprehensive strategic fundraising program for The MetroHealth System.

-Nabil Chehade, MD, MSBS, Senior Vice President, Population Health
+Nabil Chehade, MD, MSBS, was appointed Senior Vice President of Population Health in August 2016.

-Dr. Chehade comes to MetroHealth from HealthSpan Physicians and the Ohio Permanente Medical Group, where he served as chief executive officer and market president since 2013.
-He also held positions including executive medical director, chief medical informatics officer and chief of the Department of Urology.
+Dr. Chehade previously worked at HealthSpan Physicians and the Ohio Permanente Medical Group, where he served as chief executive officer and market president since 2013, overseeing all aspects of its population health program.
+Prior positions included executive medical director, chief medical informatics officer and chief of the Department of Urology.

 Before joining MetroHealth, she was the Chief Compliance Officer for ENVISIONRX OPTIONS, a subsidiary of Rite Aid Corporation.
 Prior to that, she served as Chief Compliance Officer for University Hospitals of Cleveland.
-Wahl led her former companies to be recognized among the World’s Most Ethical Companies® by the Ethisphere Insitute, a global leader in defining and advancing the standards of ethical business practices.
-The program honor companies that excel in promoting ethical business standards and practices internally, enabling managers and employees to make good choices, and shaping future industry standards by introducing tomorrow’s best practices today.
+Forino Wahl led her former companies to be recognized among the World’s Most Ethical Companies® by the Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices.

-Wahl earned her law degree and a master's in Medical Ethics from the University of Pittsburgh, and her bachelor’s degree from Colgate University.
+Forino Wahl earned her law degree and a Master's in Medical Ethics from the University of Pittsburgh, and her bachelor’s degree from Colgate University.

 Walter B. Jones, Jr., joined The MetroHealth System as Senior Vice President of Campus Transformation in October 2014.

-In this role, Jones will lead revitalization efforts of MetroHealth’s three million-square-foot main campus and surrounding community.
+In this role, Jones is leading the transformation of MetroHealth’s three million-square-foot main campus and surrounding community.

-Walter is a member of the American Institute of Architects and the Texas Society of Architects.
-He is LEED certified in sustainability design by the U.S. Green Building Council, and EDAC certified by the Center for Health Design in the principles of evidence-based design.
-He received his undergraduate degree in Architecture and Urban Planning from Princeton University and his master's degree in architecture from Clemson University.
+Jones received his master’s degree in Architecture from Clemson University, and an undergraduate degree in Architecture and Urban Planning from Princeton University.
+He is a member of the American Institute of Architects and the Texas Society of Architects; he is LEED certified in sustainability design by the U.S. Green Building Council, and EDAC certified by the Center for Health Design in the principles of evidence-based design.

-Melissa Kline, DNP, RN, NEA-BC, Vice President - Patient Care Services and Chief Nursing Officer
+Melissa Kline, NDP, RN, NEA-BC, was named Senior Vice President - Patient Care Services and Chief Nursing Officer in January 2019.

-Melissa Kline has worked at MetroHealth since 1998.
-As the Vice President - Patient Care Services and Chief Nursing Officer, Melissa partners with the Vice President, Hospital Operations, to oversee MetroHealth’s inpatient facilities.
-These include main campus, Old Brooklyn Campus, and the Parma and Cleveland Heights Medical Centers that opened early in 2018.
+In this role, Melissa partners with the Vice President, Hospital Operations, to oversee MetroHealth’s inpatient facilities.
+These include main campus, Old Brooklyn Campus, and the Parma and Cleveland Heights Medical Centers.
 In addition, she oversees all aspects of nursing practice for the system.

-Michael Phillips has served as Chief Legal Officer for MetroHealth since September 2012, bringing more than 30 years of legal experience to the role.
+Michael Phillips has served as Chief Legal Officer for MetroHealth since September 2012.

-He is a partner with Calfee, Halter & Griswold LLP, where he serves as co-chair of the Health Care and Life Sciences group.
-He has worked with a wide range of health care clients and his principal practice areas are counseling on health care regulatory matters and representing public hospitals.
+He previously was a partner with Calfee, Halter & Griswold LLP, where he served as co-chair of the Health Care and Life Sciences group.
+He has worked with a wide range of health care clients and his principal practice areas are counseling on health care regulatory matters, nonprofit governance issues and representing public hospitals.
 He is a member of the American Bar Association's Health Law, Business Law and Tax Sections and is an active member of the American Health Lawyers Association.
-He is a frequent speaker on a variety of health law and corporate governance topics and exempt organizations.

-Phillips received his bachelor's degree from the University of Virginia and his juris doctor degree from the Marshall-Wythe School of Law at the College of William and Mary.
+Phillips received his juris doctor degree from the Marshall-Wythe School of Law at the College of William and Mary, and his bachelor's degree from the University of Virginia.

-Jane M. Platten was named Chief of Staff in January 2018.
+Jane M. Platten was named Chief of Staff & Senior Vice President – Administration in January 2018.
 She joined MetroHealth in the summer of 2016, serving as Assistant to the CEO for Special Projects, and was named Associate Chief of Staff in the fall of 2017.

-Platten is a proven senior administrator whose background includes extensive experience in public administration, public agency and systems reorganization and performance-based project management.
-Prior to joining MetroHealth, she worked as Chief of Staff for the Cuyahoga County Prosecutor’s Office, where she was responsible for operational and policy management and acted as senior advisor to the county prosecutor.
+A proven senior executive, Platten’s background includes extensive experience in public administration, public agency and systems reorganization and performance-based project management.
+Prior to joining MetroHealth, she served as Chief of Staff for the Cuyahoga County Prosecutor’s Office, where she was responsible for operational and policy management and acted as senior advisor to the county prosecutor.